shenwei356/LexicMap/docs/content/tutorials/search.md

       e.g., `-p 17 -P 19`,
       increase the search speed at the cost of decreased sensitivity for distant matches (similarity < 90%) or short queries.
       Don't worry if you only search highly similar matches or long queries.
-    - Setting `-n/--top-n-genomes` to keep top N genome matches for a query (0 for all) in chaining phase.
+    - Setting `-n/--top-n-genomes` to keep the top N genome matches for a query (0 for all) in chaining phase.
       For queries with a large number of genome hits, a resonable value such as 1000 would significantly reduce the computation time.
+    - Setting `-N/--top-n-chains` to keep the top N chains in a genome for the query (0 for all) in the chaining phase, if you only need the most similar matches.
     - **Note that**: alignment result filtering is performed in the final phase, so stricter filtering criteria, including `-q/--min-qcov-per-hsp`, `-Q/--min-qcov-per-genome`, and `-i/--align-min-match-pident`, do not significantly accelerate the search speed.
 Hence, you can search with default